Skip to main content

 rx-bytes-per-second metric.

-host-metric JSON Object
+The host-metric Object

 NameTypeDescription